 Above/ Quickly constructing ready-made UI that perfectly matches our production environment

-Help Scout has always been strong on visual guides and documentation for their brand.
+Help Scout has always been strong on visual guides and documentation for their brand — check out the Brand Handbook.
 However, there were no established UI standards that covered the product, or anything that served as a ‘single source of truth’ for anyone on the team.
 In fact, Designers were referencing and re-drawing what was on the live site — a pretty common, though less than ideal situation for any product.

 This approach worked well until the business hit a period of growth which saw the expansion of both our team and product footprint.
 At this point I saw an opportunity to define how we manage, share and contribute to our UI at scale.
 Our first cross-functional Design System.

-Design Systems aren’t a new concept, though having built and worked with large and complicated systems at Campaign Monitor and Atlassian, I was familiar with the challenges various approaches bring with scale.
-Before long, UI Libraries risk become too difficult to maintain, or worse they restrict the creative process — ours needed to be different.
+Design Systems aren’t a new concept, though having built and worked with large design systems at Campaign Monitor and Atlassian, I was familiar with the challenges various approaches bring with scale.
+Before long, UI Libraries risk become too difficult to maintain, or worse restrict the creative process — ours needed to be different.